MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/bringup/hidi2c-device-specific-method---dsm-.md

 An integer containing the HidDescriptorAddress.
 This address is the register offset in the I2C device at which the HID descriptor(s) can be read.

-> [!NOTE]
-> Function index 0 of every _DSM is a query function that returns the set of supported function indexes, and is always required.
+Function index 0 of every _DSM is a query function that returns the set of supported function indexes, and is always required.
 For more information, see section 9.14.1, "_DSM (Device Specific Method)", in the [ACPI 5.0 specification](https://uefi.org/specifications).